Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

 - Open the `WrightBrothersFrontend/src/components/Banner.tsx` file.

-- Ask ChatGPT how to add spacing between the title and subtitle:
+- Ask ChatGPT to make the content of `#selection` more spacious:

     ```md
-    The content of #selection feels very cramped, how to make it a lot more spacious?
+    The content of #selection feels very cramped.
+How to make it a lot more spacious?
     ```

 - For `#selection`, select all the content of `Banner.tsx`